UtrechtUniversity/ricgraph/website/pilot-project-open-ricgraph-demo-server.md

 from the [Delft University of Technology](https://www.tudelft.nl/en).

-If your organization would like to participate, there are three things that require your attention and time:
+If your organization would like to participate, there are three things that require your attention:

 * Preparation for the pilot.
-  * Your organization and Utrecht University need to sign two agreements: a *Agreement to host a pilot Open Ricgraph demo server*, and a *Data Processing Agreement*.
+  * Your organization and Utrecht University need to sign two agreements: an *Agreement to host a pilot Open Ricgraph demo server*, and a *Data Processing Agreement*.
     The effort required for this depends on how closely your organization's insights on legal and privacy policies align with those of Delft University